 Some final thoughts

-Even though duck down pillows are a bargain, spend a few extra bucks and buy a pillow protector.
+Even though duck-down pillows are a bargain, spend a few extra bucks and buy a pillow protector.
 No need to get fancy, even a $5 protector will go a long way.

 A pillow protector is the single best investment you can make, other than the pillow itself.
 A good protector will keep out dust mites, and perspiration – the two things which damage down the most!

-Consider the person, not just position
+Consider the person – not just the position